-There’s plenty of benefits to creating your own career or job path alongside your service member’s military career.
+There’s plenty of benefits to creating your career or job path alongside your service member’s military career.
 It may seem overwhelming or even impossible at times, which is why we've compiled a list of career-boosting tips for military spouses.

-Here’s 4 tips for boosting your career and finding military spouse jobs:
+Here are 4 tips for boosting your career and finding military spouse jobs:

 Your first step in securing the best job for you would be working with a certified career coach.
 A career coach will guide you and offer support and information to help you find your ideal career path.
 Through the Department of Defense (DoD) MySECO program, nationally certified coaches can help military spouses through the job hunting process.

 Military spouse jobs aren’t always something to write home about.
 Sometimes you’ll need to take whatever job you can find to pay the bills.
 Don’t worry if it’s not your dream job.
 Consider it a stepping stone to gain new skills and better employment.

 If you don’t have the necessary skills or education for what you want to do, you may consider going back to school.
 Scholarships are available for military spouses, too.
 Your career coach or education consultant can offer in-depth answers to your questions about this as well.